 When Jesus was still on the cross before his death, he yelled at God: “ELI!
 ELI!
 LAMA SABACTANI?”
 His final words were IT HAS FINISHED ALL THE PROPHECIES.
 The Son of God cries out; what He said means: My God, why did You leave me?
 Jesus cried out to his heavenly Father because he felt His Heavenly Father was no longer answering him.
 But God could not watch His son Emmanuel’s agony and torment.
 And for what?
 For the people who do not recognize Him as Lord and Savior anyway?
 For future wars?
-Jesus to die for the torments and killings there are about to come?
+Jesus to die for the tortures and killings there are about to come?

-God turned his face away when Jesus was on the cross.
+God turned his face away when Jesus was tortured on the cross.
 Because of the pain his holy Son experiences.

 Jesus went to Hell for three days.

 In the three days after the death of Jesus Christ, He went to Hell for three days to preach His words to everyone.
-There are rumors that Jesus descended into Hell to retrieve David from there.
+There are also rumors that Jesus descended into Hell to retrieve David from there.
 “For You will not leave my soul in the abode of the dead; You will not suffer Your beloved to see decay. ”

 In Acts 2:29-31, Peter tells us that David, in writing this psalm.
-Foresaw Christ’s resurrection: that He was not abandoned to the abode of the dead.
+Foresaw Christ’s resurrection: He was not abandoned to the abode of the dead.

-In the book of Revelation,n we are told of the dead, great and small, standing before the throne.
+In the book of Revelation,n we are of the dead, great and small, standing before the throne.
 Some books were opened.
 And another book was opened, which is the book of life.
 And the dead were judged according to their deeds and what was written in those books.
 The sea gave back the dead who were in it.